 - Plot the scenario and test it on your audience

 - Draft challenging debrief questions to help people transfer their learning to the job

 Choose formats and evaluate the project

 - Consider ways to provide scenarios on demand rather than in formal training events

 - Choose the most effective media for your needs and budget

-- Evaluate and improve your project using changes in your performance goal and interviews with learners
+- Plan to evaluate and improve your project using changes in your performance goal and interviews with learners

-The course includes a fictional project for you to practice on before you apply what you've learned to your own project.
-Your self-paced learning materials will include branching scenarios that will help you practice important conversations with your client, video walkthroughs of some design steps, and examples of activities to inspire you.
+Self-paced practice: The course site includes activities that help you practice on a fictional project before you apply what you've learned to your own project.
+Your materials will include branching scenarios to practice tricky client conversations, video walkthroughs of design steps, and examples of activities to inspire you.

-Discussion forum: Participants and graduates will have access to a private LinkedIn group for in-depth discussion about all aspects of scenario design.
+Discussion forum: Participants and graduates have access to a private LinkedIn group to discuss all aspects of scenario design.